 Grants-Grants are recorded as expenses in the period they are incurred.
 Such transactions are authorized by the Board of Directors.
 Conditional grants authorized for payment in future years are subject to further review and approval by the Board of Directors.
-Since the obligation to make payment of conditional multi-year grants and program-related loans is dependent upon each grantee/borrower's satisfaction of the applicable conditions, the amount of conditional multi-year grants and program-related loans reported as commitments is based upon the expected or estimated fulfillment of such conditions.
+Since the obligation to make payment of conditional multiyear grants and program-related loans is dependent upon each grantee/borrower's satisfaction of the applicable conditions, the amount of conditional multiyear grants and program-related loans reported as commitments is based upon the expected or estimated fulfillment of such conditions.
 These commitments are based on conditions that must be met and are therefore not included as a liability in the statements of financial position.
+Multiyear unconditional grants are grants that will be paid in future years and are not dependent on the grantee achieving specific, measurable goals or any other conditions.
+These grants are included as liabilities in the statements of financial position.